rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

 ```bash
 singularity shell docker://alpine:latest
 ```
 Note that we did not need to download or rebuild the container.
 Singularity checks the local container against the container in the Hub repository.
 If they are the same, it will just use the cached container.
 If the local container and the container in the Hub are different, it will download and rebuild the container.
-Now lets exit the container and the Ceres compute node with:
+Now let's exit the container and the Ceres compute node with:
 ```bash
 exit #to exit the container image
 exit #to exit the ceres compute node